PureAsbestos/Image-palettizer/README.md

 # Image Palettizer
 ![](https://img.shields.io/github/license/pureasbestos/image-palettizer.svg) ![](https://img.shields.io/github/languages/code-size/pureasbestos/image-palettizer.svg) ![](https://img.shields.io/badge/version-2.1.0--dev-mediumpurple.svg)

 A program that applies a .gpl palette to an image by finding the nearest color in the palette for each pixel using the CIECAM02 UCS color space.
 This provides more accurate-to-eye results than can be achieved with a run of the mill graphics editor.
-Just run main.py, and follow the prompts.

 ## Requirements
-Requires Python 3 and the following packages:
+Requires Python 3 and the following packages to run from source:
 - numpy
 - imageio
 - colorspacious
-- PySimpleGUI
 - psutil

+Or, on Windows 64-bit, there are no additional requirements when using the binary version.

 ## Installation
-Just download the repository and unzip it, or clone with `git clone https://github.com/PureAsbestos/Image-palettizer.git`.
+If you want to run from source, just download the repository and unzip it, or clone with `git clone https://github.com/PureAsbestos/Image-palettizer.git`.

+To run from binary on Windows 64-bit, simply download the executable `main.exe` from the dist folder, or, for slightly faster startup times, copy the `main` folder to `C:\Programs\`, and rename it to something like `Image-Palettizer`.

 ## Usage